 The Cluttered Ecosystem

-• The UTS App for local platform and unreserved tickets.
+- The UTS App: For local platform and unreserved tickets.

 3. SwaRail's Superior Geo-Fencing Technology

-Faster Location Polling
+Faster Location Tracking

-The biggest complaint against the old UTS app was the "You are inside station premises" error, even when you were standing 100 meters away on the main road.
-SwaRail utilizes advanced Location APIs that poll both GPS satellites and local cellular tower triangulation simultaneously.
-This drastically reduces false-positive location errors, allowing you to book your paperless ticket smoothly as you approach the station.
+The biggest complaint against the old app was the "You are inside station premises" error, even when you were standing far away on the main road.
+SwaRail utilizes advanced Location APIs that connect with both GPS satellites and local cellular towers simultaneously.

-đź’ˇ Fact Check: The 15-Meter Rule
+💡 Fact Check: The 15-Meter Rule

-4. The Unified Digital Wallet (The New R-Wallet)
+4. The Unified Digital Wallet Experience

 One Wallet for Everything

-With the integration of UTS into SwaRail, the new R-Wallet is universally applicable.
-If you load funds into your SwaRail wallet, you can use that exact same balance to buy a ₹10 platform ticket, book a ₹1,500 Tatkal berth, or order a thali meal to your seat.
-It provides absolute financial liquidity across the entire railway network.
+With the integration of UTS into SwaRail, the new wallet is universally applicable.
+If you load funds into your SwaRail wallet, you can use that exact same balance to buy a ₹10 platform ticket, book a Tatkal berth, or order food to your seat.

 The Co-existence Phase

-Frequently Asked Questions (FAQ)
+6. Frequently Asked Questions (FAQ)

 No, Indian Railways is implementing a phased sunset.
 The standalone UTS app will continue to function alongside SwaRail for a transition period before it is officially deprecated.